Workplace first aid requirements

 First Aid & CPR California

-If you operate a business or work in First Aid & CPR California, you should know the first aid and CPR training obligations that apply to your workplace.
+If you operate a business or work in California, you should know the first aid and CPR training obligations that apply to your workplace.
 Compliance isn't just about meeting regulations — properly trained employees save lives, reduce workplace injuries, and protect employers from liability.

-In First Aid & CPR California, workplace safety is governed by California Labor Code, Division 5.
+In California, workplace safety is governed by California Labor Code, Division 5.
 The specific first aid requirements are set out in Cal.
 Code Regs.
 Title 8, § 3400 — Medical Services and First Aid, administered by Cal/OSHA (Division of Occupational Safety and Health).

 Training requirements

-The required training levels in First Aid & CPR California are: first aid (8 hours), cpr (4 hours), childcare initial (16 hours).
+The required training levels in California are: first aid (8 hours), cpr (4 hours), childcare initial (16 hours).
 Certifications are valid for 2 years and must be renewed before expiry to remain compliant.

 Why it matters